 AutoTask Terminology

 Queue: Autotask allows for multiple “ticket boards” called queues.
 We primarily use the queue called Remote Support.
 Tickets created for the future (such as future anti-virus renewals or recurring work) are to be added to the queue called Deferred.
 Tickets sent from the RMM Dashboard go to the Notifications or Alerts Queue.
+If you are using the correct Ticket Category and Ticket Template, the queue will usually be set for you.

 TemplatePre-configured settings we use for filling in fields in tickets, ticket notes, and service calls so we don’t have to enter all the info manually.